Courtesy of Aspen Skiing Company

 Helicopters bring clients to mostly mellow skiing—unlike during the peak heli-ski season of March/April, when groups tackle more aggressive high-alpine terrain.
 Off the slopes, the lodge provides both fly and spin tackle to bring in monster king salmon from a number of rivers accessible via helicopter or raft.
 Whether skiing or fishing, guests do not have to be experts; they simply need an appetite for adventure.

-The cost is $12,000 per person all-inclusive for five days; simply get yourself to Anchorage, where the lodge staff greets you and reels you into the mountains.
+The cost starts at $12,500 per person all-inclusive for five days; simply get yourself to Anchorage, where the lodge staff greets you and reels you into the mountains.